Kritika2808/react-virtual-scrolling/README.md

 ## Restriction

-Only fixed height rows can be rendered in the component.
+Fixed height rows can be rendered for now.

 ## Upcoming versions

-Buffering/caching will be included in upcoming versions
+Upcoming versions are going to include 'buffering/caching' feature while scrolling.